How To Transition Your HVAC From Summer to Fall

 The kids may dread it, but it can be a parent’s favorite time of year: back-to-school season.
-This means one step closer to fall and using your HVAC systems less and less.
-Fall temperatures tend to be cool with less humidity, which means turning off your AC and enjoying the foliage, along with some energy savings.
+We’re one step closer to fall and using our HVAC systems less and less.
+Cool Fall temperatures with less humidity mean turning off your AC and enjoying the foliage, along with some energy savings.

-Just because you don’t use your HVAC as frequently in the autumn, however, doesn’t mean it should be ignored completely.
-You’ll be relieved to know there are some simple steps you can follow to ensure your HVAC works through the fall and is prepared for winter.
-Here is a maintenance checklist that will keep you from “falling” behind!
+Just because you use your HVAC less in the autumn, however, doesn’t mean it should be ignored completely.
+You’ll be relieved to know there are some smart steps you can follow to ensure your HVAC works through the fall, fully prepared for winter.

-Humidifiers are an important part of keeping your home comfortable throughout the year.
-They manage humidity levels and add appropriate levels of moisture in the air to prevent these issues.
-In the fall and winter, colder air holds less moisture, leaving air feeling dry.
+Clean Your Humidifier: Humidifiers are an important part of keeping your home comfortable throughout the year.
+They manage humidity levels and add appropriate levels of moisture in the air.
+In the Fall and Winter, colder air holds less moisture, leaving air feeling dry.
 Dry air can lead to dry skin, irritated sinuses and throat, itchy eyes, and overall discomfort.
 Dry air can also contribute to shrinking in hardwood planks and caulk joints in your home.
-Checking that your humidifier is clean and clear of clogs in addition to changing the water panel in the humidifier will help ensure efficiency so it can offer the relief it’s supposed to.
+Check that your humidifier is clean and clear of clogs.
+In addition, change the water panel in the humidifier so it can offer the relief it’s supposed to.

-If you have ceiling fans, use them!
+Use Ceiling Fans: If you have ceiling fans, use them!
 It will allow you to raise your thermostat temperature and keep a consistent, comfortable temperature.
 Ceiling fans also save on energy costs.
-The less you use your air conditioner, the less energy it absorbs, and the less you have to pay for it.
-Turn them on in the autumn or winter, too, to evenly distribute warm air throughout your house.
+The less you use your air conditioner, the less energy it expends, and the less you have to pay.
+Turn them on in the autumn and winter, too, to evenly distribute warm air.